 Life and representation

-Anyone who visits the Residenz today follows the same route taken by envoys of foreign princes, statesmen and diplomats through the state rooms for an audience with the Archbishop.
-Beginning with the Carabinieri Hall, the rooms increase pomp and splendor as guests pass through Knight’s Hall, the Conference Hall and the Antecamera, up to the Audience Hall, the grandest of all the official reception rooms.
+Anyone who visits the Residence Palace today follows the same route taken by envoys of foreign princes, statesmen and diplomats through the state rooms for an audience with the Archbishop.
+Beginning with the Carabinieri Hall, the rooms increase in pomp and splendour as guests pass through Knight’s Hall, the Conference Hall and the Antecamera, up to the Audience Hall, the grandest of all the official reception rooms.
 The Prince Archbishops’ private chambers consisted of the study, the casket room, the bedroom with the private chapel, the Beautiful Gallery, the Throne Room, the White Hall, the Green Room and the Imperial Hall.

 Use of the bel étage

-Wolfgang Amadeus Mozart regularly performed in person for the regents in the splendid rooms of the Residenz.
+Wolfgang Amadeus Mozart regularly performed in person for the regents in the splendid rooms of the Residence Palace.
 The violin concert KV 219 in A major, was performed for the first time on 20 December 1775 in the Conference Hall.

 The Residenz today is owned by the province of Salzburg.
 The splendid rooms of the bel étage (or piano nobile) are still used for representation purposes and events today.
-The venues can also be hired as a magnificent setting for events of any kind.
+The venues can also be hired as a magnificent setting for all kinds of events.